José Luis Morales (footballer, born 1987)

-José Luis Morales Nogales ([xoˈse lwis moˈɾales]; born 23 July 1987) is a Spanish professional footballer who plays as a winger or forward for La Liga club Villarreal.
+José Luis Morales Nogales ([xoˈse lwis moˈɾales]; born 23 July 1987) is a Spanish professional footballer who plays as a winger or forward for Levante.

-A late bloomer, he only reached La Liga at the age of 27, with Levante, and spent most of his career with the club while appearing in 311 competitive matches and scoring 69 goals.
+A late bloomer, he only reached La Liga at the age of 27, with Levante, and spent most of his career with the club while appearing in 311 competitive matches and scoring 69 goals in his first spell.
 He also won the 2016–17 Segunda División.

-Club career
+Career

 Early career

 Born in Madrid, Morales only played amateur football well into his 20s.
 At 10 or 11 years of age, he had unsuccessful trials with Real Madrid.
-An ADC Brunete youth graduate, he made his senior debut in the Tercera División with AD Parla.
+A Brunete youth graduate, he made his senior debut in the Tercera División with Parla.

-Morales signed with CF Fuenlabrada also in the fourth division – and the Community of Madrid – in 2010.
+Morales signed with Fuenlabrada also in the fourth division – and the Community of Madrid – in 2010.
 He scored a career-best 20 goals in his only season, in an eighth-place finish.

 Levante

-On 1 July 2011, Morales joined Levante UD, being assigned to the reserves in the fourth tier and promoting in his first season, with the player contributing 14 goals in 41 matches.
+On 1 July 2011, Morales joined Levante, being assigned to the reserves in the fourth tier and promoting in his first season, with the player contributing 14 goals in 41 matches.
 On 17 April 2013, he agreed to a new two-year deal and was promoted to the main squad.